MateusRSitta/NLW-Together-Gameplay-App/README.md

 # NLW Together - Gameplay App
 ![alt text](https://github.com/MateusRSitta/NLW-Together-Gameplay-App/blob/main/Frame.jpg?raw=true)
-If you want to look at this app project at Figma, it's <a href="https://www.figma.com/community/file/991338130828322960/GamePlay">here</a>.
+If you want to take a look at this app project in Figma, it's <a href="https://www.figma.com/community/file/991338130828322960/GamePlay">here</a>.
 (By Tiago Luchtenberg)

 ## About this project
 Gameplay is an app that helps you to never miss a gaming appointment with your friends!